 Applicant Qualification Requirements

-- Applicants must be students enrolled in a full-time course of post-secondary study and actively pursuing a degree from an accredited educational institution.
-Imposters may be permanently banned from the U.S.
+- Participants must be students enrolled in a full-time course of post-secondary study and actively pursuing a degree from an accredited classroom-based educational institution.

-- Applicants must come to the U.S. Embassy in Bangkok or U.S. Consulate in Chiang Mai for a personal interview.
+- Participants must come to the U.S. Embassy in Bangkok or U.S. Consulate General in Chiang Mai for a visa interview.

-- The U.S. Consulate in Chiang Mai serves SWT participants in the following 15 provinces of northern Thailand: Chiang Mai, Chiang Rai, Kamphaengphet, Lampang, Lamphun, Mae Hong Son, Nan, Petchabun, Phayao, Phichit, Phitsanulok, Phrae, Sukhothai, Tak, and Uttaradit.
+- The U.S. Consulate General in Chiang Mai serves SWT participants in the following 15 provinces of northern Thailand: Chiang Mai, Chiang Rai, Kamphaengphet, Lampang, Lamphun, Mae Hong Son, Nan, Phetchabun, Phayao, Phichit, Phitsanulok, Phrae, Sukhothai, Tak, and Uttaradit.

 - Students from other countries who study in Thailand may participate in the program.